ajnirp/musicbox/README.md

 When the dancer is selected, you need to select which of the joints to move.
 For a list of which joints are movable and with how many degrees of freedom, refer to page 2 of the `problem-statement.pdf` file in the root of this project repo.
 The joint mappings are as follows:

+`0` head-neck
+`1` shoulder
+`2` neck-torso1
+`3` torso1-torso2
+`4` torso2-torso3
+`5` hip
+`6` ankle
+`7` wrist
+`8` knee
+`9` elbow

+Pressing any number key from `0` to `9` will select that joint.
+By default, the selected joint is the head-neck joint.

+Once you've selected a joint, you have to select a side to move (in case the joint is for a body part for which there are two parts.
+For example, the doll has two knees.
+To toggle the side that you want to move, press `l`.
+By default, the selected side is the left side.
+So if you run the program and then press `8`, and press `w`, the *left* knee will bend backward.

-Once you've selected a joint, the keybindings are simple.
+Once you've selected a joint and a side, the keybindings are simple.
 Use `w` and `s` to rotate about the x-axis.
 For the y-axis, `a` and `d`.
 For the z-axis, `q` and `e`.
 Note that each joint is restricted to a certain range of movement so that the whole doll looks realistic.
 Also note that pressing `a`, `d`, `q` or `e` will have no effect if you have selected a joint that has only 1 degree of freedom, like the doll's knees or its elbows.

+To rotate the entire dancer about the y-axis, use `,` and `.`.
+As you'd expect, these keys do nothing if the dancer is not selected.

 If at any point you lose track of which object and which joint is selected, simply press `i` and the required information will be printed to the terminal.
+In any case, whenever you change the selected side or change the selected object a message will be logged to the terminal.

 Credits
 -------